Matzah: Bread of Freedom or Bread of Affliction?

 The Talmud (Pesachim 36a) offers two very different explanations for referring to Matzah as lechem oni, normally understood as the bread of poverty or affliction:

 Rabbi Yosei HaGelili could respond: Do we vocalize the word as ani, as would be appropriate for a phrase meaning a poor man’s bread?
 In fact, we vocalize it oni, which means oppression, affliction, or mourning.

 The second explanation is very different, almost inexplicable:

 Rabbi Akiva could retort: The fact that we vocalize the word as oni is in accordance with a statement of Shmuel.
 As Shmuel said: The expression leḥem oni means bread over which many matters are recited [onin], an allusion to the Passover Seder, at which one recites the Haggadah and eats matzah.

 The Ramban (Deuteronomy 16:2) wrote that poor people eat this kind of bread, and the Egyptians fed it to the Jewish people as slaves.
 But the Maharal disagrees, saying we have no source that the Jews ate matzah while enslaved in Egypt.
 In fact, a verse in the Torah indicates the opposite.
 “We remember the fish that we ate in Egypt, free of charge” (Numbers 11:5).

-If for the hundreds of years that the Children of Israel were enslaved in Egypt, they never once ate Matza, then it is certainly not the bread of affliction.
-The hurried preparation of the Matza is, in fact, a symbol of freedom arriving so quickly that there was no time to prepare.
+If for the hundreds of years that the Children of Israel were enslaved in Egypt they never once ate Matzah, then it is certainly not the bread of affliction.
+The hurried preparation of the Matzah is, in fact, a symbol of freedom arriving so quickly that there was no time to prepare.
 There would be no taskmaster yelling at the Hebrews in the morning, allowing them to enjoy breakfast before returning to their backbreaking labor.